Check out our answers to FAQs

 - Which regions are covered by the tariff zones Berlin AB or Berlin ABC?

 The sections A and B each cover the actual urban area, whereby the outer limit of section B is largely identical to the city limits.
-Schönefeld Airport and the Berlin Brandenburg Airport (BER), are located in tariff zone Berlin C. For this reason, tourists arriving at the Berlin Schönefeld or BER airports need the Berlin Welcome Card for the tariff zone ABC in order to have unrestricted use of public transport.
+Berlin-Brandenburg Airport (BER) is located in fare zone Berlin C. For this reason, tourists arriving at the Berlin-Brandenburg airport needs the Berlin Welcome Card for the fare zone ABC in order to have unrestricted use of public transport.
 Section C extends – measured from the city limits – up to a distance of 10 to 15 km into the surrounding areas.
 Exceptions here are tourist and special lines and journeys with Deutsche Bahn.
 Unfortunately, an extension of the Berlin Welcome Card AB to a connection ticket for tariff zone Berlin C is not possible.

 - Can you travel to Potsdam with the Berlin Welcome Card?